pierssinclairssw/SSW.Rules.Content/rules/have-standard-tables-and-columns/rule.md

 **Note #3:** The problem with the naming is the primary keys don't match.

 **Note #4:** The benefit with the character primary key columns is that queries and query strings have meaning Eg. ssw.com.au/ssw/Download/Download.aspx?GroupCategoryID=5BUS from this URL I can guess that it is in the business category.

+**Note #5:** Concurrency helps prevent loss of integrity when many users update rows at the same time.
+It also helps to identify when a row has been updated since it was last read.
+Use rowversion instead of the timestamp data type because it has been deprecated.
+See the [Microsoft documentation on row version](https://docs.microsoft.com/en-us/sql/t-sql/data-types/rowversion-transact-sql?view=sql-server-ver15)